Christmas volunteering ideas | 2018 and 2019

 While homeless shelters in your town or city might have plenty of extra hands to spare on Christmas Day, a relief settlement in Kerala, India, might not.

-This is why we ensure that all, except two, of our community development projects around the world run throughout December and over Christmastime, to connect volunteers from around the world to the people and causes that need them most.
+This is why we ensure that almost all of our community development projects around the world run throughout December and over Christmastime, to connect volunteers from around the world to the people and causes that need them most.

-We have plenty of Christmas volunteering opportunities, from more traditional holiday volunteering activities like supporting facilities that care for those who are homeless and struggling to cope with disabilities or mental illness, to less conventional ways to help out like childcare, teaching, construction, healthcare and gender equality programs.
+We have plenty of Christmas volunteering opportunities.
+These range from more traditional holiday volunteering activities like supporting facilities that care for those who are homeless, and struggling to cope with disabilities or mental illness, through to less conventional ways to help out like volunteering with children, teaching, construction, healthcare and gender equality programs.

 You and your family can choose to volunteer in culturally unique destinations like South Africa, Mexico, India, Nepal and Laos and the best part is that all these places are warm, sunny and relatively dry during December.